As we age, weak muscles and years of poor postural habits can lead to an exaggerated forward curvature of the spine, causing a neck hump or kyphosis.

 Furthermore, the research demonstrated that the way others respond to you is based on your posture as well.
 In other words, good posture makes a good impression.3

-Furthermore, a powerful, open posture also affects hormones, decreasing levels of the bone-damaging stress hormone cortisol.
+What's more, a powerful, open posture also affects hormones, decreasing levels of the bone-damaging stress hormone cortisol.
+4

 Your mother's directive to “Sit up straight!” is grounded in science.
 Researchers have found that posture has a strong effect on how we feel, and on how others perceive us.
 What's more, proper posture decreases levels of the stress hormone cortisol, protecting your bones.